20:10 07 September 2015

 10.4 The club will not tolerate sexual or racial harassment or other discriminatory behaviour, whether physical or verbal, and will work to ensure that such behaviour is met with appropriate disciplinary action whenever and wherever it occurs.

 10.5 The club is committed to confronting and eliminating discrimination whether by reason of race, nationality, religion, ethnic or national origin, age, gender reassignment or parental/marital status, sexual orientation/identity or disability.
-The club wholeheartedly supports The Football Association in its commitment to develop a programme of ongoing training and education in order to promote the eradication of discrimination.
+The club wholeheartedly supports The Football Association in its commitment, through the Respect campaign, to develop a programme of ongoing training and education in order to promote the eradication of discrimination.

 11. Environment policy